 Additionally, senior students are required to complete the Capstone Project in the Sciences.
 This is a culmination of their learning experiences, during which they will prepare an extensive scientific report or proposal on a topic in the chemical sciences.

-There is a broad range of possibilities for graduates with a Bachelor of Science in Chemistry.
-Some graduates may pursue work in hospital research laboratories, universities or government agencies.
-Others may choose to work in fields such as biotechnology or health care, or to pursue biomedical, pharmaceutical, chemical or environmental research specializations.
+There is a broad range of possibilities for graduates with a Bachelor of Science in Chemistry degree.
+Some chemistry degree graduates may pursue work in hospital research laboratories, universities or government agencies.
+Others may choose to work in fields such as biotechnology or healthcare, or to pursue biomedical, pharmaceutical, chemical or environmental research specializations.
 Some specific jobs that may be related to this degree include the following:

 There are many entry-level opportunities for graduates with a bachelor’s degree in chemistry.
 Graduates may pursue work as a technician or assayer.
-Advanced opportunities may require a graduate degree.
+Advanced opportunities may require a graduate-level chemistry degree.
 Some career paths, such as jobs in the healthcare field, may require additional academic qualifications, licensure and certification.